hypertexthero/dayzlog/readme.md

 ## Todo now

 - Count votes after voteup/votedown links are clicked by logged-out user after they log-in
+- Work on custom design so it is more zombie and less twitter-bootstrap

 ## Todo: Future Features